vpenso/scripts/docs/code/rust/expressions.md

 > Rust provides pattern matching via the `match` keyword, which can be used like a C `switch`.

-A `match` expression branches on a pattern:
+> A `match` expression takes an input value, classifies it, and then jumps to code written to handle the identified class of data. [mmmmr]

 ```rust
 for i in -2..5 {